 College Illinois, the State's Prepaid Tuition Program, is operated by the Illinois Student Assistance Commission ("ISAC").
-College Illinois is supported by a moral obligation commitment of the State.
-As of its June 30, 2017 valuation, College Illinois had an unfunded liability of \$320 million.
-No additional prepaid tuition contracts were sold during Fiscal Year 2017 as program enrollment is currently on hold pending discussions with policy makers to help define and advance proposals that will address the College Illinois unfunded liability and strengthen the program.
+College Illinois is supported by a moral obligation commitment of the As of its June 30, 2018 valuation, College Illinois had an unfunded liability of approximately \$308 million.
+No additional prepaid tuition contracts were sold during Fiscal Years 2017 and 2018 as program enrollment is currently on hold pending discussions with policy makers to help define and advance proposals that will address the College Illinois unfunded liability and strengthen the program.
 Should no additional prepaid tuition contracts be sold under the College Illinois program, actuaries estimate that the State will need to provide additional funds to College Illinois to support its obligations.
-These additional funds would need to be provided starting in 2025 and concluding in 2053 and, depending upon which actuarial assumptions are used, could total in excess of \$542 million.
+These additional funds would need to be provided starting in 2026 and concluding in 2053 and, depending upon which actuarial assumptions are used, could total in excess of \$501 million.
 For additional information, see ISAC's College Illinois website in APPENDIX F-WEBSITE INDEX.
 ISAC, in conjunction with the General Assembly and the Governor, are in discussions as to how to address the projected shortfall.
+Legislation has been introduced into the General Assembly which would establish an irrevocable, continuing appropriation of the amounts necessary for the State to pay the contractual obligations of the College Illinois program, and would pledge the full faith and credit of the State to such payments.
 No assurances as to what solution, the timing of the solution or the ultimate cost to the State, if any, can be made at this time.